 We invite you to become actively involved in your child's education.
 There are many opportunities for you to contribute.
-Please consider joining our PTSA or serving on one of the many committees, along with volunteering in your child's classroom.
+Please consider joining our site council, PTSA, or serving on one of our many committees, along with volunteering in your child's classroom.
 We are always seeking ways to add to the many dedicated volunteers we have on our campus!
 Contact your child's teacher if you are interested in the volunteer opportunities at Moon Mountain.